 We are committed to cultivating the world's best scientists with strong innovation ability, engineering talents in support of national major strategic industries and industrial elites for the promotion of regional economic development.

-focus on topics such as new energy,
+Research Areas such as new energy,

 new materials, new generation information technologies,

 All programs are offered in English

 Students of SUSTech studying and doing research at NUS, UBC, Birmingham, Warwick, HKU, HKUST, Peking U…